 Do I Need a License for my Mobility Scooter?

 No, mobility scooter users and powered wheelchairs in the UK do not require a driving license like you do when driving a car or other vehicle.
-Some mobility scooter types may required that you register them with the DVLA – you can find out more about this using the link above.
+Some mobility scooter types may require that you register them with the DVLA – you can find out more about this using the link above.

 What Age Do I Need to Be to Drive a Mobility Scooter?